joellanciaux/composer-boop-plugin/README.md

 </div>

 # 🚫 Deprecated!
-Cursor added `Cursor Boop`'s original functionality natively + changed some of the tech I was using to detect composer completions.
+Cursor added `Composer Boop`'s original functionality natively + changed some of the tech I was using to detect composer completions.
 Rather than fix this add-on, you should just use the new Cursor setting.

 <img src="media/CursorSetting.png" alt="Composer Boop Logo" >